lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

 If it is not loaded correctly, you can also load it directly by adding the following to the U-Boot options
-(which can be reflected by changing /boot/uEnv.txt).
+(which can be reflected by changing the file /boot/uEnv.txt) to reflect the text below.

 .. code-block::